-Because vitamin C cannot be synthesized by the human body, it is an essential nutrient that must be consumed in the diet.
-Among its numerous health-promoting properties, vitamin C supports the immune system and is also a potent antioxidant.
-When the body is under a significant amount of stress, vitamin C is excreted rapidly.
+Vitamin C cannot be synthesized by humans and is therefore an essential nutrient that must be consumed in the diet.
+Among its numerous health-promoting properties, vitamin C is an essential vitamin that supports the immune system and is also a potent antioxidant.
+When the body is under a significant amount of stress, both emotional and environmental, vitamin C is excreted rapidly.
 Vitamin C has many immune boosting properties, but is distinctively beneficial for individuals with seasonal discomfort because of its ability to deactivate histamine.
 [11,12]